As professional painters, we know that preparing your interior for painting is essential – proper preparation leads to perfect results.

 Some areas of your home will be impossible to cover with al foil, tape, or drop cloths, such as picture hooks, screws, and hinges.
 Try spreading a layer of Vaseline over these tricky areas.
 This will stop any paint adhering.
 You can wipe off the Vaseline when the paint has dried.

 Cotton or canvas drop sheets will stop paint splatters from landing and drying on your floor.
 We suggest steering clear of plastic sheets, which move around a lot more as you paint, and can be slippery.

 You’ve probably spent a fair amount of money on your paint.
 Make the most of it with good quality brushes and rollers.
 Poor quality paint tools might leave unsightly streaks, and cheap paintbrushes tend to shed their bristles.

 Brand new rollers are pretty fluffy, which isn’t ideal for painting.
 These fly-away strands can come lose and stick to your walls.
 Simply wash your new roller in soapy water, and leave it to dry overnight.

 10. Wear Appropriate Clothes

 No matter how careful you are, paint will end up on your clothes.
 So don’t wear your favourite jeans, or a beloved pair of sneakers.
 Find some old clothes in the back of your wardrobe, or head to a charity shop and pick up something pre-loved.

 Too Much Work?

 House painting is a lot of hard work and usually takes DIYers far longer than originally thought, particularly with all this preparation.
-If you’d prefer leave it up to the professional painters, please get in contact.
+If you’d prefer leave it up to the professional painters in Logan, please get in contact.
 You’ll find that we will get it done quickly and thoroughly and your house will be back to normal in no time.
 We’d be more than happy to give you a quote.
 Call on 07 3829 5735 or fill out the form on this page.